What is blepharitis?

 - Gently scrub eyelids to keep them clean

-If you are experiencing symptoms of blepharitis, or meibomian gland dysfunction, schedule an exam with your eye doctor as soon as possible to obtain a proper diagnosis and effective treatment plan.
+If you are experiencing symptoms of blepharitis, or meibomian gland dysfunction, schedule an exam with an eye doctor as soon as possible to obtain a proper diagnosis and effective treatment plan.

 The sooner an eye condition is diagnosed, the sooner you will begin to feel better!